-Based on its last two outings, the Eagles' defense has some issues to sort out in both the pass and run units.
+Based on its last two outings, the Eagles' defense has issues to sort out against the run and the pass, writes KC Joyner.